-(e) For the purposes of administering the reporting program, the secretary of health and human services shall, in collaboration with the executive office of public safety and security, the department of elementary and secondary education and any other agency the secretary deems necessary, compile a database that includes the primary point of contact within each law enforcement department and school. (f) Each school shall: (i) establish a school-based threat assessment team, comprised of not less than 3 staff members, to receive notice of any report submitted to the reporting program concerning the school, school personnel or an enrolled student; (ii) submit to the secretary of health and human services a primary point of contact who shall be responsible for managing the threat assessment team; and (iii) inform students about the reporting program.
+- (e) For the purposes of administering the reporting program, the secretary of health and human services shall, in collaboration with the executive office of public safety and security, the department of elementary and secondary education and any other agency the secretary deems necessary, compile a database that includes the primary point of contact within each law enforcement agency and school. - (f) Each school shall: - (i) establish a school-based safety assessment team, comprised of not less than 3 staff members, to receive notice of any report submitted to the reporting program concerning the school, school personnel or an enrolled student; - (ii) submit to the secretary of health and human services a primary point of contact who shall be responsible for managing the safety assessment team; and - (iii) inform students about the reporting program. - (g) Annually, not later than August 1, the secretary of health and human services shall make an anonymized overview of the reporting program's activities over the previous fiscal year publicly available on its website.
+The secretary shall also submit the overview to the clerks of the senate and house of representatives and the joint committee on education.
+The overview shall include, at a minimum:

-84 (g) Annually, not later than August 1, the secretary of health and human services shall 85 make an anonymized overview of the reporting program's activities over the previous fiscal year 86 publicly available on its website.
-The secretary shall also submit the overview to the clerks of the 87 senate and house of representatives and the joint committee on education.
-The overview shall 88 include, at a minimum: (i) the total number of reports received over the previous fiscal year and 89 over the course of the reporting program's entire history; provided, however, that such total 90 numbers shall be disaggregated by: (A) type; (B) school district; (C) method by which the report 91 was received; and (D) whether the report was a false report; (ii) anonymized examples of reports 92 that the reporting program received and to which it responded; (iii) the total cost to operate the 93 reporting program over the previous fiscal year, itemizing staffing costs, administrative costs and 94 support costs; (iv) the source of all funds deposited in the Statewide Anonymous Reporting 95 Program Trust Fund pursuant to section 2TTTTT of chapter 29 of the General Laws; (v) the most 96 frequent times of the day for making reports; and (vi) any other information that the secretary 97 deems appropriate.
+(i) the total number of reports received over the previous fiscal year and over the course of the reporting program's entire history; provided, however, that such total numbers shall be disaggregated by: (A) type; (B) school district; (C) method by which the report was received; and (D) whether the report was a false report;

+- (ii) anonymized examples of reports that the reporting program received and to which itresponded; - (iii) the total cost to operate the reporting program over the previous fiscal year, itemizing staffing costs, administrative costs and support costs; - (iv) the source of all funds deposited in the Statewide Anonymous Reporting Program

-(h) Annually, not later than August 1, school districts shall submit reports to the executive office of health and human services and the department of elementary and secondary education, that shall include, at a minimum, the total number of responses to incoming tips received from the reporting program by the district, disaggregated by disciplinary actions, nondisciplinary actions and interventions, as well as the gender and race of the student subject to the disciplinary action or intervention; provided, however, that the report shall be subject to the requirements of chapter 66; and provided, further, that a district may submit the annual report as part of any other report the district submits to the department regarding disciplinary action.
+Trust Fund pursuant to section 2AAAAAA of chapter 29 of the General Laws; - (v) the most frequent times of the day for making reports; and - (vi) any other information that the secretary deems appropriate. - (h) Annually, not later than August 1, school districts shall submit reports to the executive office of health and human services and the department of elementary and secondary education, that shall include, at a minimum, the total number of responses to incoming tips received from the reporting program by the district, disaggregated by disciplinary actions, non-disciplinary actions and interventions, as well as the gender and race of the student subject to the disciplinary action or intervention; provided, however, that the report shall be subject to the requirements of chapter 66; and provided, further, that a district may submit the annual report as part of any other report the district submits to the department regarding disciplinary action.

-(i) Any program record created or obtained through the implementation of the reporting program shall be confidential and a person shall only disclose such program record in accordance with the procedures established pursuant this subsection.
-Such a program record shall not be a public record, subject to the requirements of chapter 66.
+(i) Any program record created or obtained through the implementation of the reporting program shall be confidential and a person shall only disclose such program record in accordance with the procedures established pursuant this section.
+Such a program record shall not be a public record and shall not be subject to the requirements of chapter 66.